St. Peter's Cemetery (Halifax, Nova Scotia): History

 Air photographs show some stone markers remained in the cemetery until the 1920s.
 The cemetery was paved over in the 1950s to serve as a parking lot.
 The markers were buried, although a few may have been moved to the Holy Cross Cemetery.
 One marker remained visible until the 1970s, an 18th-century carved depiction of Adam and Eve embedded in the parking lot asphalt.
 It was excavated out of the pavement in the 1970s to become part of the collection of the Nova Scotia Museum.
 Today the cemetery remains used as a paid parking lot.
 No monument or signage identify the cemetery or the thousands who are buried there.

-In June 2012, the Archdiocese of Halifax-Dartmouth announced a possible development on the cemetery site in partnership with the developer Joe Ramia, a large housing and commercial complex to be built on the site of the cemetery and called "Cathedral Centre".
+In June 2012, the Archdiocese of Halifax-Yarmouth announced a possible development on the cemetery site in partnership with the developer Joe Ramia, a large housing and commercial complex to be built on the site of the cemetery and called "Cathedral Centre".
 The development raised concerns about the fate of the estimated 3,000 graves in the historic cemetery.